bjornmorten/ctfbridge/README.md

 All guides, API references, and platform notes are available at: **[ctfbridge.readthedocs.io](https://ctfbridge.readthedocs.io/)**

+## 🤝 Contributing

+Contributions are welcome!
+We appreciate any help, from bug reports and feature requests to code enhancements and documentation improvements.

+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ## 🛠️ Projects Using CTFBridge

 These open-source projects are already using CTFBridge: